 Do not just pick a venue because it looks pretty in photos.
 Instead, pick a venue that is convenient to get to, offers a variety of services as part of their rental price, and meets all your needs.
 Just because a venue looks nice doesn’t mean it will accommodate your wedding – and it could really damper your wedding if your venue is too small or too limited on your wedding day.

 Spend Your Time Picking Your Vendors

-Ask any married couple what they wish they changed about their wedding and they would say vendors.
+Ask any married couple what they wish they changed about their wedding and they would say suppliers.
 Do not rush through the selection process.
-Instead, take your time when looking for a wedding vendors, interview them and really follow through on the references.
+Instead, take your time when looking for a wedding suppliers, interview them and really follow through on the references.

 Be Creative and Don’t Steal Other Bride Ideas